SWE-bench

 progress_manager.on_instance_start(instance_id)

-progress_manager.update_instance_status(instance_id, "Pulling/starting docker")
+progress_manager.update_instance_status(instance_id, "Pulling/starting environment")

 agent = None

-extra_info = None
+exit_status = None

 try: